Shopping Guide: Silicone Versus Metal Wedding Bands | Enso Rings

 You’re ready to tie the knot; you’ve started planning your perfect wedding day and now it’s time to shop for your wedding bands.
 Tradition dictates that he will get a metal wedding band and you will get something to go with your diamond engagement ring, likely metal, such as gold or platinum.
 While this has been the tradition for many years, it actually doesn’t have to be the way you go for your wedding bands.
 Here are a few reasons you should consider silicone in a head-to-head matchup against metal.

-- Metal rings can actually be pretty dangerous.
+Metal rings can actually be pretty dangerous.
 First, metal conducts electricity so if you work in a profession with electrical currents, you will have to take off a metal ring.
-Second, they are not designed to bend, stretch, or break, so if your ring gets caught on something it won’t break, and will likely break your finger and damage the tissues, tendons, and muscles instead (just ask Jimmy Fallon about that).
+Second, they are not designed to bend, stretch, or break, so if your ring gets caught on something it won’t break, and will likely break your finger and damage the tissues, tendons, and muscles instead (just

 For many couples ready to ditch tradition, the choice to go with a silicone ring is clear.
 Find a variety of colors and styles at Enso Rings and get a ring that says “I love you” for the big day.